AdobeDocs/commerce-learn.en/help/app-builder/first-app/web-src-folder.md

 ## Who is this video for?

-* Developers new to Adobe Commerce with limited experience with Adobe App Builder who is learning about the web-src folder and its contents
+* Developers new to Adobe Commerce with limited experience using Adobe App Builder who are learning about the `web-src` folder and its contents.

 ## Video content

-* What is the main purpose for the web-src folder
+* What is the main purpose for the `web-src` folder?
 * Typically included files and folders
 * How this folder and the contents inside are used in the sample application

 >[!VIDEO](https://video.tv.adobe.com/v/3416665)

-## A few code Samples
+##  Code samples

 web-src/src/components/Orders.js